catalyzeio/paas-cli-reference/combined_docs.md

-  --proxy-upstream-timeout=-1   The 'proxy_next_upstream_timeout' nginx config specified in seconds --enable-cors=false           Enable or disable all features related to full CORS support --enable-websockets=false     Enable or disable all features related to full websockets support
+  --proxy-upstream-timeout=-1   The 'proxy_next_upstream_timeout' nginx config specified in seconds --enable-cors=false           Enable or disable all features related to full CORS support --enable-websockets=false     Enable or disable all features related to full websockets support -l, --lets-encrypt=false      Whether or not this site should create an auto-renewing Let's Encrypt certificate

 ```

 `sites create` allows you to create a site configuration that is tied to a single service.
-To create a site, you must first [create a cert](#certs-create).
+To create a site, you must specify an existing cert made by the [certs create](#certs-create) command or use the "-l" flag to automatically create a Let's Encrypt certificate.
 A site has three pieces of information: a name, the service it's tied to, and the cert instance it will use.
 The name is the `server_name` that will be injected into this site's Nginx configuration file.
 It is important that this site name match what URL your site will respond to.
 If this is a bare domain, using `mysite.com` is sufficient.
 If it should respond to the APEX domain and all subdomains, it should be named `.mysite.com` notice the leading `.`.
 The service is a code service that will use this site configuration.
-Lastly, the cert instance must be specified by the `HOSTNAME` argument used in the [certs create](#certs-create) command.
+Lastly, the cert instance must be specified by the `CERT_NAME` argument used in the [certs create](#certs-create) command or by the "-l" flag indicating a new Let's Encrypt certificate should be created.
 You can also set Nginx configuration values directly by specifying one of the above flags.
 Specifying `--enable-cors` will add the following lines to your Nginx configuration

 ```
 add_header 'Access-Control-Allow-Origin' '$http_origin' always;